 The Nutcracker: Spice up your holidays with a revival of The Nutcracker put on by Ballet Lubbock.
 Families can watch talented, young performers dance on stage before a Rat King and enjoy the breathtaking orchestra band.

-Landmark After Dark: Take a chance to get a Texan Kodak moment by watching a coyote howl at the moon or witness a meteor shower at Lubbock Lake National Historic Landmark during Landmark After Dark, a night hike led by a professional guide that takes attendees through the plains.
+Landmark Night Hike: Take a chance to get a Texan Kodak moment by watching a coyote howl at the moon or witness a meteor shower at Lubbock Lake Landmark during Landmark Night Hike, led by a professional guide that takes attendees through the plains.
 Night hikes take place from March through October.

 First Friday Art Trail: Every first Friday of the month, the Lubbock Cultural District brings together local artists, musicians, museums and food vendors for the community to enjoy.
 If you’re visiting with young children, there are plenty of fun attractions for your kids like face painting and craft workshops.

 For other activities your kids will love in Lubbock, be sure to check out Visit Lubbock’s event calendar.
-Also, follow our blog for more information and interesting stories about Lubbock’s famous events and attractions.
+Also, follow us on Facebook, Twitter or Instagram for a look at what’s happening around the “Hub City.”